 Physical activity does not remain constant for most people and tends to vary greatly over the years.
 In fact, the modern world promotes a sedentary lifestyle both at home and in the workplace.
 So, the researchers from the Norwegian University of Science and Technology sought to quantify the influence of lifestyle changes on future risk of mortality.
 To do this, they analysed data on almost 120,000 people from the HUNT dataset, collected using a combination of questionnaires, clinical measurements, and other samples from 1984 onwards.

 The HUNT study is one of the largest health studies ever performed.
 All residents of Norway aged 20 and older were invited to participate in three separate phases: 1984–1986, 1995–1997, and 2006–2008.
-Only data from the first and third study were used in the present study.
+Only data from the first and third study were used in the latest study.

 The researchers grouped more than 20 000 men and women according to their physical activity levels: either inactive, moderate (less than two hours a week) or high (two or more hours per week).
 In addition, they adjusted for factors such as body mass index, age, sex, smoking, education level, and blood pressure.